 In Japan, classical music is a strong cultural element and is present, in some way, throughout the territory.
 Among the main instruments used in this genre is the traditional and famous piano [ピアノ].

-Table of Content
+Table of Contents

-Successful Japanese pianists
+Successful Japanese Pianists

-The pianist turned his passion for games and talent for music into a profession and became responsible for several soundtracks for electronic games.
+The pianist turned his passion for games and his talent for music into a profession and became responsible for several soundtracks of electronic games.
 Among the most famous is the album, produced in partnership with composer Nobue Uematsu, Piano Opera Final Fantasy I to VI, released in celebration of the 25th anniversary of the game series.

 List of Famous Japanese Pianists